Azure

 Would you like to skip ahead and deploy a full Azure ZenML cloud stack already?

-Check out the , the , or for a shortcut on how to deploy & register this stack.
+Check out the in-browser stack deployment wizard, the stack registration wizard, or the ZenML Azure Terraform module for a shortcut on how to deploy & register this stack.

 To follow this guide, you need: